 On each page there's a link to a printer-friendly version of the explanation.
 A new window opens, which you should close when you've finished.
 The original window remains open.

 Clearly you'll need a lot more than this to prepare for exams, but the basic aim of this site is not English grammar.
 There are other sites specialising in grammar and nothing else.
 That's why I've included a number of links to sites with more content and more practice activities.

 There's a list of grammar topics at the top of this page.
 Once you're on a grammar topic, the links are in the menu on the left.

 Outside this website there are loads of other websites where you can find grammar explanations and practice exercises.
-I'm in the middle of drawing up a list of links to websites with exercises and explanations for all levels.

 Examples of grammar on the internet

 When you want to see how a particular form of English grammar is used, you can do this easily by using the internet.
 I've done it with Explorer, but I imagine it can be done with other browsers.

 Then click on 'Edition', and then on 'Look for'.
 This option will look for a word or some letters within a word.